-Sometimes we are interested how much noise (i.e. power density spectrum) must be injected at the circuit's input to recreate the power density noise spectrum at the circuit's output assuming all noise sources in the circuit are disabled.
-This equivalent input noise power density spectrum represents the aggregation of all noise sources at the circuit's input.
+Sometimes we are interested how much noise (i.e. power density spectrum) must be injected at the circuit's input to recreate the power spectral density of the noise at the circuit's output while assuming all noise sources in the circuit are disabled.
+This equivalent input noise represents the aggregation of all noise sources at the circuit's input.